jenkins-x/jx-docs/content/en/docs/reference/components/decisions.md

 i.e. let folks that know how to run containers and manage clusters at scale so you can focus on adding value to your business.

-## Draft
+## Draft (deprecated)

 [Draft](https://draft.sh) has a few capabilities but Jenkins X only uses the language detection and pack creation feature.
 Jenkins X maintains it's own [draft packs](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes) tailored to run with Jenkins X.

 Draft provides a great way to bootstrap a source code project with the necessary packaging needed to run the application on Kubernetes.

 The Draft project came from Deis who were acquired by Microsoft and continue to invest and evolve their Kubernetes developer story.

 ## Helm